puremana/personal-blog/source/_posts/What-I-Learned-From-2-Years-at-a-Digital-Agency.md

 ### Git Has Downsides

-While this may be controversial, I believe when working on these projects, using Git (or any version control) can be detrimental to the project.
+While this may be controversial, I believe when working on these projects, using Git (or any decentralized version control) can be detrimental to the project.
 Let me explain.

 Firstly, these are relatively small software projects with a large number of changes in small amounts of time.
 Let's run through an example of how using Git would work.
 You're working happily on a gallery feature and your web designer sees something you missed in the design, perhaps you didn't quite get the transition right, and they want to change it.